-Sales and Support

-North America: 800/446.6180 or 360/925.5000
+Sales and Support North America: 800/446.6180 or 360/925.5000 Email: rv@xantrex.com

-Email: rv@xantrex.com

 The inverter in your motorhome is located in the lower compartment furthest back on the curbside.
 When disconnected from 110 volt city power and the inverter is turned on 12 volt DC power from the batteries is inverted to 120 volt AC.
-The circuits supplied from the inverter are the microwave, front air conditioner and all receptacles on the GFI breaker.
-Because of the heavy load and long operating times associated with air conditioning it is not recommended the air conditioner be used with the inverter.
+The circuits supplied from the inverter are the microwave and all receptacles on the GFI breaker.